DeepBlueRobotics/onshape-to-robot/docs/source/installation.rst

 .. note::

-    You might also need OpenSCAD for pure shape estimation and meshlab for STLs simplification.
-Those are not mandatory requirements but will unlock more features:
+    You might also need OpenSCAD for pure shape estimation.
+It is not a mandatory requirements but will unlock more features:

     .. code-block:: bash

-        apt-get install openscad meshlab
+        apt-get install openscad

 Installation
 ------------